 Flair approaches the whole AC controller role from a different perspective, it acts just like a thermostat ‚Äď stick it to your wall and turn the knob to control your temperature.
 The Puck, as its controller is called, looks like a small white (or black) Nest; it's round with a dial and a display (e-ink).

 You can have multiple pucks throughout the room, so the temperature is targeted to where you are.
 Each one has temperature, humidity, pressure and light sensors in it, and can be powered by two AAA batteries (the first Puck needs to be plugged in to power).

 It's compatible with Alexa and Google Assistant, and along with using the app to set schedules and control the AC unit remotely, Flair can also pair with a smart thermostat from Nest, Ecobee or Honeywell.
 So if you have an HVAC system in your home and a mini split in say a sun room or extra room, you can enable Flair's Mini Split Mirror Mode and your mini split will always mirror your smart thermostat's settings.
 That's smart.

 Tado Smart AC

-There's also daily climate reports and monthly energy reports.
-In fact, Tado is so confident the Smart AC will save you money there's a 100-day guarantee.
+Helping you control your energy usage are daily climate reports and monthly energy reports, and the option of adding Auto-Assist, which enhances the geofencing capability and open window detection feature by automatically applying the most efficient setting at the cost of $2.99/month or $24.99/year).
+Tado is so confident the Smart AC will save you money it also offers a 100-day guarantee.
 So if you aren't saving money after 100 days, you can get a full refund.